Alliance for Climate Education

 Before 350.org, Kendall worked at Power Shift Network, as the Tar Sands Campaign Manager fighting the Keystone XL pipeline and tar sands infrastructure in the Great Lakes & New England.
 Before organizing with Power Shift Network, Kendall worked on climate and energy policy for the National Wildlife Federation and as a field organizer for the 2010 midterm elections in her home state of Kansas.

 Natalie Mebane always knew she enjoyed the outdoors and wanted to make her career protecting the places she loved.
 She grew up loving both the U.S. and the Caribbean and has family in both.
 She has a Bachelors in Environmental Science and Policy from the University of Maryland College Park and a Masters in Strategic Leadership towards Sustainability from the Blekinge Institute of Technology.
 She found her passion for organizing after attending the first Power Shift conference in 2007.
-Since then, Natalie has worked for the government of Trinidad and Tobago at the Environmental Management Authority and for the 5th Summit of the Americas, she has been a grassroots organizer with campaigns in VA and PA, and is currently the dirty fuels lobbyist for the Sierra Club working to keep fossil fuels in the ground.
-She credits Rev Lennox Yearwood's speech at Power Shift 07 for recruiting her to the movement.
+Since then, Natalie has worked for the government of Trinidad and Tobago at the Environmental Management Authority and for the 5th Summit of the Americas, she has been a grassroots organizer with campaigns in VA and PA, she worked at Sierra Club as the dirty fuels lobbyist for the Sierra Club, and is currently the Associate Director of U.S. Policy at 350.org working to keep fossil fuels in the ground.
+She credits Rev Lennox Yearwood's speech at Power Shift 2007 for recruiting her to the movement.